Skip to main content

 Jobs that exhaust their retries land in a DLQ with the full payload, error chain, and timestamps.
 The DLQ has a UI, an owner, and an SLA.
 It's not where jobs go to die quietly.

-Every handler is wrapped in a Sentry span; failures get full stack traces with the job payload.
-The BullMQ board shows current depth per queue, lag, and recent failures.
+Every handler is instrumented; failures get full stack traces with the job payload.
+The queue dashboard shows current depth per queue, lag, and recent failures.
 Production isn't a black box.

 • Scheduled jobs as code